Argentina slams U.S. judge, holdouts see no private debt deal

 The country's peso currency hit a record low on fears that the already years-old debt saga would linger on indefinitely.

-Addressing rumours in the marketplace of offers from big international banks to buy up its position in defaulted debt, one lead holdout investor said after many meetings nothing presented made sense for a settlement on bonds dating back to a near $100 billion (£59.91 billion) default in 2002.
+Addressing rumors in the marketplace of offers from big international banks to buy up its position in defaulted debt, one lead holdout investor said after many meetings nothing presented made sense for a settlement on bonds dating back to a near $100 billion default in 2002.

 "That engagement has convinced us that there is no realistic prospect of a private solution," Aurelius Capital Management said in a statement.